martoreto/aapassenger/README.md

 1. Enjoy.

+## Non-standard audio streaming

+Normally, to stream audio with the AA Passenger app, nothing special is needed.
+When connected, the app displays an "Audio Streaming" button.

+Below are described some ways to stream audio in a non-standard way.

 #### Audio streaming without AA Passenger app (experimental)

 1. Start Hotspot on the driver's device, then connect to the car and start Android Auto.